 Wash the plants with dish washing liquid in lukewarm water by squeezing a soapy sponge all over them.
+You can also spray them with soapy water but make sure you get every nook and cranny.
 For small plants, dip them upside down in a bucket or sink full of soapy water.
 Allow them to drip dry.
 Quarantine these new plants from other houseplants as also from each other so any bugs or diseases don’t spread.

 Once plants are cleaned up, move them to a bright sunny window or under grow light.
 Use a timer to keep the light on for 8 to 12 hours.
 Water plants with lukewarm water thoroughly wetting the soil.
 Water again when the top ½ inch of soil is dry to the touch.

 If plants grow but are leggy, weak and pale they are not receiving adequate light.
 If plants become mottled, pale and dusty with wee spider webs, water more often as spider mites love dry soil.
 Get a magnifying glass and look under the foliage for tiny spiders.
 Wash the plant with a soapy sponge or dunk into a bucket or of lukewarm soapy water.

 For geraniums planted directly in the ground, dig them up and shake off as much soil as possible.
 Use a good draining potting soil.
 Add sand and/or vermiculite to aid in drainage if it’s too peaty.
 Hang them upside down or place them in paper bags and place in a cool, dry, frost free area.
 Mist their roots weekly.
 All their leaves will fall off, but their stems should remain intact.
 In late February or in March, remove any dead parts, shriveled sections and discard any dead plants.
 Soak their roots for a few hours before potting them up.
 Water after planting then place in a bright location for a week.
 Once new growth emerges place them in full sun and allow soil to dry slightly before watering as they rot in wet soil.